Smith Tavern: History

-It is unclear exactly when the current building was built, but there had been a tavern at the site since at least the Revolution.
+It is unclear exactly when the current building was built, but there had been a tavern at the site since at least the Revolutionary War.
 The local militia was headquartered at a tavern on the site in 1779.
-The first known owner, a Quaker named Benjamin Hopkins, sheltered refugees from British-occupied New York City there early in the war before himself departing for Fishkill in search of more neutral territory.
+The first known owner, a Quaker named Benjamin Hopkins, sheltered there "the poor and homeless" who fled from British-occupied New York City early in the war before himself departing for Fishkill in search of more neutral territory.

 The British burned his house along White Plains Road in 1779, along with others in Bedford, and may have burned his tavern as well, then occupied by a tenant named Ichabod Ogden.
-It is possible that the current tavern may have been built around what remained afterwards.
+The current building may have been built around what remained afterwards.

 By 1792, the tavern was owned by a Benjamin Tripp.
 Records show that the Town Board of that time met at the town clerk's office (his house) and then went to the tavern afterwards.
 The town clerk, Harrison Palmer, bought the tavern himself in the early 1790s, making the board's post-meeting trip unnecessary.

 In 1797, Palmer sold the tavern to John Smith, a former Continental Army captain who had spent most of the war as a prisoner.
 He was elected town clerk the following year.
 Soon all political activity in the town, debates and rallies as well as meetings of official bodies, took place at the tavern.
 Since it was located at the 37th milestone along the Danbury Post Road, it was a frequent place for the stagecoach to overnight on the road, and its passengers gave the rural town a connection to events in the city and New England.

 John Smith ran the tavern, farmed the nearby land and served as town clerk until 1830, when he was succeeded by his son Samuel.
 In 1809, when the local post office was established there, he was its first postmaster.
 By the time he left the post in 1855, the rise of the railroad displaced the Danbury stagecoach, and the inn became less locally important, eventually ceasing all commercial function and becoming the family house.
 Samuel Smith continued to live there and farm the land until his death in 1884.